-- Show your passport once you are at the Vietnamese border, get the Vietnam exit stamp.
+- Show your passport once you are at the Vietnamese border, and get the Vietnam exit stamp.
 After that, you’re officially not able to stay in Vietnam anymore.

-- At the border, you pass one more passport control and then you will head to Laos/Cambodia immigration office.
+- At the border, you pass one more passport control, and then you will head to Laos/Cambodia immigration office.

 - Once you reach Laos/Cambodia immigration office, you need to show your original passport and Cambodia visa (if required) or get the visa on arrival (if available) and fill out the required forms.
 You will get the entry stamp of such a country on your passport.

 - After that, you can get into the country for a few days’ trip or go back to the immigration counter to do the exit procedure to get the exit stamp.
 You’re done and successfully outside Laos/Cambodia and ready for a new Vietnamese visa!

 - Once you reach the Vietnam border, the immigration will recheck your passport and Vietnam entry paper.
 After that, you will get the entry sticker.